gfrankel97/Slippi_OBS_Controller/Documentation/slippi_offline.md

 # Using Slippi without Internet Access

 ## The Need
 My Melee scene holds its locals at a college, which has strict network security, meaning we could not use the college network to hook up Slippi.
 Unacceptable!
-Slippi is the future and by god, we were going to use it.
+Slippi is the future and by god, we are going to use it.

 ## Background
 A limitation of the Wii is that it is unable to connect to a network if that network is not connected to the internet.
 The Wii forces you to run a connection test after selecting a network, and if that connection test fails, the Wii does not let you select that network.
 This guide provides a workaround.